RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver3.0/iterationPlan4.md

 ### Moderators
 - Ability to control simulations a little closer e.g. more moderation power
     - Deleting comments, communicating more with chair.
+- Moderators should be able to open chats.
+- Moderators/chairs viewing completed motions.
+- Reporting tools for the moderator.

 ### Testing and Documentation
 - A full test run through the application to help in cleaning up: